j-info/ctfsite/walkthroughs/2022-02-19 - Plotted-TMS.md

 - Basic enumeration with **nmap** and **gobuster**
 - Using **SQLi** to bypass a login page
-- Changing a website via the admin panel to run a reverse shell instead of the intended code
+- Changing a website via the admin panel to run a reverse php shell instead of the intended code
 - Interacting with a MySQL database
-- Taking advantage of having write privileges in a directory that cron runs a script from as another user allowing lateral movement to a another user account
+- Taking advantage of having write privileges in a directory that cron runs a script from as another user allowing lateral movement to their user account
-- Noticing the user had the ability to run openssl as root, and that we can use openssl to view or change files we normally couldn't because of that
+- Using the **doas** command with the **openssl** command to view files as root

 <br>